galbiston/geosparql-jena/README.md

 The spatial relations for the three spatial families do not apply to all combinations of the geometry shapes (`Point`, `LineString`, `Polygon`) and their collections  (`MultiPoint`, `MultiLineString`, `MultiPolygon`).
 Therefore, some queries may not produce all the results that may initially be expected.

+Some examples are:
-In some relations there may only be results when the collection is being used, e.g. two multi points can overlap but two points cannot.
+* In some relations there may only be results when the collection is being used, e.g. two multi points can overlap but two points cannot.
-A relation may only apply for one combination but not its reciprocal, e.g. a line may cross a polygon but a polygon may not cross a line.
+* A relation may only apply for one combination but not its reciprocal, e.g. a line may cross a polygon but a polygon may not cross a line.
-The _RCC8_ family only applies to `Polygon` and `MultiPolygon` types.
+* The _RCC8_ family only applies to `Polygon` and `MultiPolygon` types.

 Refer to pages 8-10 of 11-052r4 GeoSPARQL standard for more details.